MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/anatomy-agents.png" alt-text="Visual representation of the Copilot agents: models, orchestrator, knowledge, skills, anatomy, and UX" border="false":::

-Agents can be customized to meet specific business needs, such as Human Resources, analytics, project management, Legal, image creation, and more.
+Agents can be customized to meet specific business needs, such as human resources, analytics, project management, legal, image creation, and more.
 The following practical examples illustrate the types of agents you can develop for your organization.

 - **Project management agent for engineering team**